 This is the 1933 Federal Building at the World’s Fair.
 The three towers were fluted, triangle in shape, and represented the three houses of government.
 Immediately I noticed their resemblance to the City of Faith.
 Intrigued by the similarities, I searched the internet to find out more about the building.
 I was shocked to find the postcard from the 1933 World’s Fair below.
 Its resemblance to the City of Faith, particularly from this angle, was remarkable to me.

 The Federal Building towers were all the same size.
-But what is interesting about the angel of this photo is it gives the impression that the center tower is taller than the two side towers.
+But what is interesting about the angle of this photo is it gives the impression that the center tower is taller than the two side towers.
 Is it possible that the City of Faith towers were designed with the center tower as prominent because of a photo of the Federal Building?
 Its hard to say for sure.
 But there is more.

 The second thing you notice about this photo is that all three towers come from a common spalling base topped with gold dome.
 This is similar to the City of Faith, whose gold windowed base ties the three towers together and spans beyond the towers.

-Third, note that the color of the flutes on the towers of the Federal Building drawing is remarkably similar the white/gold color scheme of the City of Faith.
+Third, note that the color of the flutes on the towers of the Federal Building drawing are remarkably similar the white/gold color scheme of the City of Faith.
 The white/gold scheme was a signature already of the campus.
 But the fact that the sides were golden flutes is similar to the Federal building.
 Finally, notice that both the Federal Building and the City of Faith towers themselves were triangular, only Oral’s two smaller towers were reversed with flat face toward the front.
 This triangle shape is significant because it seems to me that most tower buildings are square.
 All of these factors together suggest to me that this 1933 World’s Fair building may have been an inspiration for the City of Faith towers.
 And that inspiration may have come from the very magazine I found.

 Other World’s Fair Similarities